The Game of Opposites – How to Instantly Deal With Frustration

 “You’re right,” she agreed.
 “I would just stay because it’s comfortable.
 This is totally encouraging me to find something new.”

-We continued brainstorming all the good things about her job until we’d managed to think of about 10 things to add to the list.
+We continued brainstorming all the good things about her job until we’d managed to think of about ten things to add to the list.

 Try it.
 See what a difference it makes.
 Write down everything in your life right now that is annoying you or frustrating you or that you don’t like and then play the Game of Opposites.
-You will most likely find that you are suddenly able to move past those annoyances that were driving you so insane before and actually start using them as stepping stones to achieving what you really do desire.
+You may find that you're suddenly able to move past those annoyances that were driving you so insane before and actually start using them as stepping stones to achieving what you really do desire.

 Bad luck is good luck we haven’t figured out how to use yet.